Supervising Chaplain Claudette C. Rodney (Eastern Region)

 An ordained Pentecostal minister with The House of the Lord Church, Claudette Rodney holds a B.A., an M.S. in Education and a Doctor of Psychology degree (all from Pace University in New York, NY), as well as a Master of Divinity degree from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
-Employed as a full-time Psychology Associate Senior at Greensville Correctional Center, Dr. Rodney serves as a part-time chaplain at the Brunswick Women’s Center and also as a volunteer chaplain at the Deerfield Men’s and Women’s Work Centers.
+Retired from serving as a full-time Psychology Associate Senior at Greensville Correctional Center, Dr. Rodney joins Fluvanna Correctional Center for Women as Co-Chaplain.
+She also served as a part-time chaplain at the Brunswick Women’s Center and also as a volunteer chaplain at the Deerfield Men’s and Women’s Work Centers.
+Dr. Rodney becomes the first Supervising Chaplain of the Eastern Region as GraceInside continues to work to improve and advance Jesus’ mission behind bars.
+If she sounds busy, that is because she is!
+Fluvanna and Supervising Chaplain (on top of volunteering) means she is extremely experienced and in high demand.
+We are thrilled to welcome her to these new roles effective March 1, 2018.
+Given that, it is best to try and catch her by email rather than by phone.

 “A convict convicted me of a higher calling.”
 A native of Guyana, South America, Chaplain Claudette Rodney had traveled extensively serving in the US, London, South Africa, Ghana, Kenya and even Hong Kong.
 With her Doctorate in School and Community Psychology, she did not lack for work to do.
 Yet, it was a man incarcerated at Greensville Correctional Center who nudged Chaplain Rodney to hear her call from God.